GovReady/govready-q/deployment/docker/README.md

 * The Q instance cannot send email until it is configured to use a transactional mail provider like Mailgun.
 (TODO: How?)
 * This image is not meant to be used for a public website because it uses Django's debug server to serve the site with `DEBUG = True`.

-## Building the Docker image
+## Building and publishing the Docker image

-In the root of the Q source code, run:
+You may build the Docker image locally from the current source code rather than obtaining it from the Docker Hub.
+In the root directory of this repository, build the Docker image:

-	docker image build --tag govready/q .
+	docker image build --tag govready/govready-q .

+If you are a GovReady team member, you can then push the image to hub.docker.com:

+	docker image push govready/govready-q

 TODO: